Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Linear model

 The fully coupled system consists of the tropospheric system [Equations (\ref{eq_uBT}) - (\ref{eq_sm})], the stratospheric system [Equations (\ref{eq_duSdt}), (\ref{eq_dvSdt}), (\ref{eq_w_strat}), (\ref{eq_dphidt})], the matching conditions [Equations (\ref{eq_wstrat}) (\ref{eq_wtrop}), (\ref{eq_phi_match})], and the parameterizations for cirrus cloud feedbacks [Equations (\ref{eq_qv}), (\ref{eq_q})].
 Note that we have not assumed anything about the meridional or vertical dependence of $\overline{U}_s$.
 Unless otherwise noted, once $\overline{U}$ is chosen, the associated $\overline{T}$ is calculated through thermal wind balance.

 The linear system is complex and cannot be solved analytically.
-As described in detail in \citet{lin2021effect}, the system is solved numerically by integrating forward in time, initializing the troposphere with the rigid-lid solution while the stratosphere is initialized at rest \citep{emanuel2020slow}.
+As described in detail in \citet{lin2021effect}, the system is solved numerically by integrating forwards in time, initializing the troposphere with the rigid-lid solution while the stratosphere is initialized at rest \citep{emanuel2020slow}.
 The troposphere domain is discretized in $y$, while the stratosphere domain is discretized in $y$ and $z^*$.
 Linear solutions are assumed to have zonal structure of the form $\exp(ikx)$.
 Spatial derivatives are numerically approximated with fourth order central differencing, and the system is stepped forward in time using fourth order Runge-Kutta.
 Since the initial wave is unbalanced, rapid gravity-wave adjustment occurs, requiring the use of dampening mechanisms to eliminate undesirable noise.
 First, a spectral filter is applied at each time step to eliminate small-scale noise.
 The spectral filter is described in detail in the appendix of \citet{lin2021effect}.
 In addition, a strong sponge-layer is imposed along the edges and top of the domain, strongly attenuating reflecting and downward propagating waves.
 The domain is re-scaled by a constant periodically in time to prevent numerical overflow.
-After a period of time, we isolate the growing mode of interest and infer the complex growth rate and structure of the eigenmode.
+After integrating for a long period of time (around 160 Earth days), we isolate the growing mode of interest and infer the complex growth rate and structure of the eigenmode.
+The complex growth rate is calculated by fitting a line to the log-amplitude and phase of any prognostic variable.
 The inferred eigenmode and growth rates are then rigorously checked to satisfy the governing equations, boundary conditions, and matching conditions.
+In general, the numerical solutions are accurate to O($10^{-4}$).

 Before proceeding, it is prudent to discuss some of the features of this model.
 Since there is a mean zonal wind in the stratosphere, a critical layer will develop if the phase speed of the wave equals the mean wind at some level.
 Linear numerical models are highly unstable in the presence of critical layers.
 In addition, the behavior of upward propagating waves when encountering critical layers can be highly sensitive to non-linearity and dissipation.
 Wave-breaking, wave reflection, and a transfer of momentum to the mean flow are quite often associated with critical layers, as is the case for the QBO \citep{lindzen1968theory}.
 None of these features are represented in this model.
 However, there are some qualitative aspects of critical layers that linear models can capture, such as attenuation of the wave through the critical layer \citep{booker1967critical}.
 It is important to note that the very small amount of meridional diffusion imposed in all of the prognostic equations is required for the linear model to maintain numerical stability.
 This may be because without explicit dissipation, critical layers would be able to form in the stratospheric domain, though this was not thoroughly investigated.